idaholab/EMRALD/emrald-docs/src/guide/Modeling/states.md

   Immediate actions are actions that are executed upon entering the state in a simulation.
 The actions are performed in order, top to bottom.<br>
   ![Immediate Action Examples](/images/Modeling/states/ImmediateActionExample.png)

   An icon on the left of the action shows what type of action it is.
-Refer to the [Actions](./icons.md#Actions) section of the Icons page too see what icons are associated with each action type.
+Refer to the [Actions](./icons.md#Actions) section of the Icons page to see what icons are associated with each action type.

   ::: tip Note
   A Transition Action in Immediate Actions area can not exit the state (black arrow), but adds the "too" state as current state (dotted green arrow).
 See the [Elements of a Diagram: Arrows](./diagrams.md#arrows) section for more information.